Sam McCall: 2016–2024

 In early 2020, Sam had a visit from her parole officer Dolores Maloney, who told her she could not have any firearms or alcohol in the house.
 Sam grew upset when Dolores told her to stay away from Jason, and when Jason came home, she said it would be the last time they see each other.
 She explained that she had to stay away from Jason or else she will go back to prison.
 Jason and Sam went to see Robert Scorpio (Tristan Rogers) for help getting a new parole officer.
 Although he initially refused, Jason and Sam offered to hand him Peter August (Wes Ramsey), who framed Sam for hiring Bryce Henderson and was responsible for Drew's presumed death and the two murder attempts on Andre Maddox.
-But sadly, due to the terms of her parole, and the huge threat of drug kingpin Cyrus Renault, she cannot be with Jason.
+But sadly, due to the terms of her parole, and the huge threat of drug kingpin Cyrus Renault (Jeff Kober), she cannot be with Jason.
 On April 6, 2020, Sam officially broke up with Jason, when he decided to end things in order to keep his family safe from the brewing mob war between the Corinthos mob family and Cyrus.
 Eventually, Jason and Sam got back together again.
 In August 2020, Sam was let off of parole after a deal she made with Valentin, giving him the proxy of her children's ELQ shares.
 She and Jason were finally free to be together now, but with the impending mob war, Sam became increasing concerned about her children's safety.
 In November 2020, when the Floating Rib bar exploded, Sam was terrified and unable to cope.
 On December 9, 2020, Sam tells Jason her fears and says that she has to end her relationship with him after nearly 20 years.
 She asks him not to come back home to their penthouse after he leaves, which makes Jason upset and initially he fights her on it, but relents not wanting to make things any harder.
 He respects her decision and tearfully leaves.